mightysabean/cv-templating/docs/tutorial.md

 ### Latex

-!!!El formato de plantilla europasscv no es completo.
+!!!El formato de plantilla europasscv de ejemplo no es completo.
 Usando la clase hay más campos que los empleados.
 !!!
 Se usa la versión de europasscv que viene instalada con Texlive 2016.
 La nueva versión en Github es mejor pero hay que cambiar xxx por yyy para que se compile.

 ### HTML

 Note: if the final objective of the html file generate is to be putted in a web page, then I suggest you don't put any sensible information in the CV.
 For instance, the html example provided do not include the address and telephone.
 For the email, it is better to add an obfuscating trap for bots, or use a new dedicated account with a good spam filter.
 For good spam filter I mean that it is configurable, because in this case, it is better not to have false positives, althogth that implies getting more spam in the main mail folder (but you don't want to lose some contractor request in the darkness of the spam folder).